devtut/generate/docs/php/php-mysqli-affected-rows-returns-0-when-it-should-return-a-positive-integer.md

 ---
-metaTitle: "php mysqli affected rows returns 0 when it should return a positive integer"
+metaTitle: "PHP - php mysqli affected rows returns 0 when it should return a positive integer"
 description: "PHP's $stmt->affected_rows intermittently returning 0 when it should return a positive integer"
 ---